hammerheim-game/hammerheim-rules/3-warbands/3-warbands.md

 Every warband must have a leader.
 He represents you, the player.
-He makes the decisions and leads your warriors through the dark streets of Mordheim.
+He makes the decisions and leads your warriors through the dark streets of Hammerheim.

 ###### Other heroes